DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 If the provider does not have any study sites, we do not show an empty list; we show the message:

->A study site is where trainees do their theoretical training, such as a university campus.
-Add study sites for your organisation and then link one or more of them to a course from the ‘Basic details’ tab on the course page.
+>A study site, such as a university campus, is where trainees do theoretical training.
+Add study sites for your organisation and then link one or more to a course from the ‘Basic details’ tab on the course page.
 >
 >Candidates will see a list of the selected study sites in the ‘Training locations’ section on the course page on Find.
 >